 3.10 Capacity Planning in Work Order

-- When a Work Order is submitted, based on the Planned Start Date and the availability of the Workstations, system schedules all operations for the Work Order (if Work Order has Operations specified).
+- When a Work Order is submitted, based on the Planned Start Date and the availability of the Workstations, the system schedules all operations for the Work Order (if Work Order has Operations specified).

 - Drafts of Time Logs are also created based on the scheduled operations.

 On Submitting the Work Order, the system will reserve a slot for each of the Work Order Operations serially after the planned start date based on the Workstation availability.
-The Workstation availability depends on the Workstation timings, holiday list and if some other Work Order Operation is scheduled in that slot.
+The Workstation availability depends on the Workstation timings, holiday list, and if some other Work Order Operation is scheduled in that slot.

 You can mention the number of days for the system to try scheduling the operations in the Manufacturing Settings.
 This is set to 30 Days by default.
 If the operation requires time exceeding the available slot, the system will ask you to break the operations.
 Once the scheduling is done the system will create Time Logs and save them.
 You can Modify them and submit them later.